Autobike/Autobike_old_maj2023/docs/manual.md

 #### WiFi connection

 First, the RUT955 must be turned on to provide WiFi.
 Next, the myRIO must be connected to the WiFi.
 If the myRIO is already configured to do this, the WiFi LED of the myRIO should become solid blue a few minutes after the WiFi comes online.
 Otherwise you have to first [connect the myRIO to the RUT955's WiFi](#wifi-connection).
 Finally, make sure you also connect your own PC to the RUT955's WiFi.
+Alternatively, as a back-up, you could connect the myRIO (and your PC) to any other available WiFi network (like e.g. WiFi hotspot from your phone).

 #### Finishing up connection